Updated: Nov 13, 2020

 “Hand sanitizers might not remove harmful chemicals, like pesticides and heavy metals, from hands.” - Ref.: cdc.gov

-Hand sanitizers are not a substitute for proper handwashing.
-Hand Sanitizers aren’t effective when hands are dirty or greasy.
-Proper handwashing with soap and water removes germs and dirt.
-Scrubbing and rinsing are necessary to wash off the dirt and germs.
-Application of hand sanitizers typically doesn’t include the important scrubbing, rinsing, and drying steps.
+Hand sanitizers are not a substitute for proper handwashing as they aren’t effective when hands are dirty or greasy.
+Proper handwashing with soap and water removes germs and dirt and so scrubbing and rinsing are necessary.

-When there is no access to a sink, you can use alcohol-based hand sanitizers (at least 60% alcohol, dye-free and fragrance-free), but rub a generous amount and thoroughly wet the skin.
+However, when there is no access to a sink, you can use alcohol-based hand sanitizers (at least 60% alcohol, dye-free and fragrance-free), rub a generous amount and thoroughly to wet the skin.
 Be aware that some people may have a sensitivity reaction since hand sanitizers are a chemical.

 Introducing WashCube: Portable – touchless hand wash station.

 WashCube requires no power or plumbing and is easily transportable to any location where running water, electricity and water-draw is not available.
 Save time and avoid long walks to restroom facilities.